 In 1911, a statue of abolitionist John Brown was prominently placed on the Western University grounds.
 The statue was a statement of pride in the area’s association with John Brown and his cause.

-In the meantime, Douglass Hospital was chartered in 1899 after four black men, including two doctors, a minister, and a lawyer met to organize a hospital and nursing school for African-Americans.
-Douglass Hospital was sponsored, beginning in 1905, by the African Methodist Episcopal Church and moved to Quindaro Boulevard in 1915, at which time it became affiliated with Western University.
+In 1915, Western University became affiliated with the Douglass Hospital when it moved near the college campus.
+This hospital had been originally chartered in 1899 after four black men, including two doctors, a minister, and a lawyer, had become affiliated with the African Methodist Episcopal Church in 1905.
 At that time, blacks were only able to seek medical care in segregated and inadequate wards of the Kansas City General Hospital.
 Douglass Hospital was also a training facility and educated students in Western University’s nursing program.

 In the 1930s, construction of a pipeline corridor through the Quindaro townsite damaged or destroyed the remains of Quindaro’s historic storage warehouses along Levee Street and the commercial structures at the intersection of Main Street and Kanzas Avenue.

-After the United States entered World War II, the draft further diminished enrollment at Western University.
+After the United States entered World War II in 1941, the draft further diminished enrollment at Western University.
 The six women of the 1943 high school class were the final graduates of the college.
-After 78 years of providing a four-year education to African American students, the school was officially closed in 1944 and was legally dissolved in 1948.
+After 78 years of providing a four-year education to African-American students, the school was officially closed in 1944 and was legally dissolved in 1948.